Anum Aziz

 Jamini Hariharan

-Jamini is currently pursuing her Ph.D. in English literature.
+Jamini Hariharan is currently pursuing her Ph.D. in English literature.
 She graduated with an M.A. in Advertising from the Academy of Art University in San Francisco and has worked as a copywriter at various media companies, such as Young and Hungry, Globein, and Carol H. Williams Advertising.
 Her work focused on creating multicultural brand strategies and solutions to help companies better connect with their diverse audiences.
 Jamini aims to bring this experience to her research on the roles of the minority in media.

 Ayesha Murtza